Unqork’s Internal API: Delete APIs

 Review the submissionIdDelete Text Field Component

-This Text Field component is where you'll enter a submission ID in Express View Express View is how your end-user views you application.
+This Text Field component is where you'll enter a submission ID in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 After entering the submission ID, you can soft-delete the full submission.

-TIP To learn how to retrieve a submission ID to update, view our Unqork's Internal API: Read APIs article.
+To learn how to retrieve a submission ID to update, view our Unqork's Internal API: Read APIs article.

 A static image displaying the SubmissionId to Delete Text Field in Express View.